 5. Regional availability of ads

-Yes, you can use the transparency centre to find what kinds of ads your competitors are running, how long they have been running them for where the long-running ones are the successful ones.
+Yes, you can use the transparency center to find what kinds of ads your competitors are running, how long they have been running them for where the long-running ones are the successful ones.
 You can even see the platforms they are focusing on.
 Even though you won’t get detailed targeting parameters, you can see a lot about your competitor’s ad strategy.